 Contributions can be made as employee deferrals and employer contributions.

-Maximum annual employee deferral contribution (2020): the lesser of $19,500 or 100% of compensation
+Maximum annual deferral contribution: the lesser of the plan year’s 401(k) elective deferral limit or 100% of compensation.

-Catch-up deferrals if employee is age 50 or older (2020): $6,500
+Catch-up deferrals are permitted if employee is age 50 or older anytime in the plan year.

-Establish an account at a financial institution to manage the investments and set up an IRS approved plan document.
+Establish the account(s) at a financial institution to manage the investments and set up an IRS approved plan document.